 Shing Mun Reservoir Walk

-The Shing Mun Reservoir Walk is an undulated, paved road that wraps itself around the Upper Shing Mun Reservoir.
+The Shing Mun Reservoir Walk is an undulated, paved road that’s essentially a loop around Upper Shing Mun Reservoir.
 Other than a couple of inclines, the 6 km walk is fairly easy for all age groups.
 The walk also offers plenty of shade (thanks to the trees), and numerous secluded picnic tables for a quick break (or a picnic).

 I found the walk really relaxing, and destressing.
 It’s one of the things that I love about Hong Kong – the ability to get away from the city, and get close to nature within a short span of time.
 Walking around Shing Mun Reservoir reminded me of that time and again.